hemanta212/blogger-cli/README.md

 ## Why?
 It is easy to get your hands on, works flawlessly and won't get bulky and slow overtime.
 Blogger-cli has a simple conversion system that is fast as well as extremely customizable.

 ## Features
 * Robust conversion of ipynb notebooks with great support for mobile devices as well.
 * Built-in support for disqus, google analytics, navigation bar, social sharing, mathjax and code highlighting.
+* Support for spell checking, live server and generation of rss/atom feeds.
 * Blog management: updating index, parsing out images, managing topics and metadata.
 * Write and post blogs from android or any micro device.
 All that is required is command line with python and pip.
 * Built in design, blog_templates for rapidly setting up your blog from scratch.
-* Fully customizable with support for custom themes and templates
+* Fully customizable with support for custom themes and templates.
 * Also support conversion of other file formats like markdown.
 You can also implement your own.